mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 - kisses

 This specification defines the following:
-- "BlueToque Deed" Identifier Syntax and Construction
+- "BlueToqueTools Deed" Identifier Syntax and Construction
-- "BlueToque Deed" DID Document CRUD Abstract Interface
+- "BlueToqueTools Deed" DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "BlueToque Deed" DID Method specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "BlueToqueTools Deed" DID Method specification.

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "BlueToque Deed" DID Method.
+- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "BlueToqueTools Deed" DID Method.

 ### Intended Audience